 If you’re still a believer, then you’re too filled with hope or desperation to think clearly.
 All you can see is an easy way to make a quick buck off the casino.
 Nothing we say will change your mind.
 The only way you’ll learn the reality of it is to go ahead and give the hustlers your money for books, DVDs, seminars, and practice boxes.
 Then, when you think you’ve achieved a state of harmony and enlightenment such that you can telepathically speak to the essence of the dice and encourage them to land your way, go to a live table and apply your skill.
 Then, after you’ve lost all your kid’s college fund, maybe you’ll finally understand and admit you got conned.

 One final note.
 The best way to avoid dice control specialists and their annoying antics and delays is to avoid live tables.
 Instead, play at your favorite online casino.
+Check out some best rated rtg casino such as Sun Palace, Casino Max, or Slots Plus to play craps for money.
+We also have a bonus guide and some Craps FAQ.

 You can now head over to the table of contents to find more great content.